ncent-archive/ncent-SDK.js/README.md

 ## Overview

-ncentSDK is a Javascript library for communicating with the nCent API.
-It is used for building nCent applications either on Node.js or in the browser, as well as for accessing base-level features on the API.

-It provides:
-- a networking layer for endpoints on the back-end API.
-- eventual facilities for building and signing transactions, for communicating with the backend API, and for submitting transactions or querying network history.
+ncentSDK is a Javascript library built for developers to easily integrate their applications with the nCent API and Sandbox test environment.
+It provides the tools for building and signing transactions, communicating with the backend API, and submitting transactions or querying network history.

+This documentation is meant to serve as a guide for developers to understand all of the functionality available in the SDK.

  * [createWalletAddress](#createwalletaddress)
  * [getWallets](#getwallets)